E-Commerce Personalization: Your Complete Guide

 What Is E-Commerce Personalization?

-Bloomreach defines e-commerce personalization as the practice of using commerce data responsibly to get to know, guide, and impress your customers with experiences that are so relevant and contextual, they feel like magic.
+E-commerce personalization is the practice of using commerce data responsibly to get to know, guide, and impress your customers with experiences that are so relevant and contextual, they feel like magic.
 E-commerce personalization spans cross-channel, on-site, and in-app.
 It encompasses anonymous and known customers, and includes personalized messages, content, site layouts, products, and much more.
 It is driven by real-time, first-party data.
 This results in measurable journeys that engage and lead customers through brand awareness to product discovery to repeat purchases.

 Personalization is increasingly important to merchants seeking to not only engage shoppers, but to also increase repeat purchases, drive sales, and increase conversion.